 Beyond 5G, towards 6G

 5G technology and standards will evolve over the next few years as deployment advances.
 Research and Innovation (R&I) initiatives on 6G technologies are now starting around the world, with the first products and infrastructures expected for the end of this decade.

 6G systems will move us from Gigabit to Terabit capacities and sub-millisecond response times.
 This will enable new applications such as real-time automation or extended reality sensing (“Internet of Senses”), collecting data for a digital twin of the physical world.

 In Europe, a first set of 6G projects worth €60 million was launched under the 5G-PPP.
 The Hexa-X flagship is developing a first 6G system concept complemented by 8 projects investigating specific technologies for 6G.

-The European Commission adopted its legislative proposal for a strategic European partnership on Smart Network and Services as a Joint Undertaking in February 2021.
-This proposal includes a public R&I investment of €900 million over the period 2021-2027.
+The European Commission adopted its legislative proposal for a strategic European partnership on Smart Network and Services as a Joint Undertaking in February 2021, which entered into force on 30 November 2021.
+The Regulation includes a public R&I investment of €900 million over the period 2021-2027.

-The Joint Undertaking will coordinate research activities on 6G technology under Horizon Europe as well as 5G deployment initiatives under the Connecting Europe Facility Digital and other programmes.
+The Joint Undertaking is coordinating research activities on 6G technology under Horizon Europe as well as 5G deployment initiatives under the Connecting Europe Facility Digital and other programmes.